 The farther a man follows the rainbow, the harder it is for him to get back to the life which he left starving like an old dog.
-Sometimes when a man gets older he has a revelation and wants awfully bad to get back to the place where he left his life, but he can’t get back to that place-- not often.
+Sometimes when a man gets older he has a revelation and wants awfully bad to get back to the place where he left his life, but he can’t get back to that place– not often.
 It’s always better to stay alongside of your life.

---Jane Bowles ‘Plain Pleasures’
+–Jane Bowles ‘Plain Pleasures’

-' was produced.
+In 1954, Jane’s play ‘In the Summer House‘ was produced.
 It was met with acclaim from the less conventional (including Tennessee Williams).
 She wrote short stories, a novella, and in 1966, her final novel, ‘Plain Pleasures‘.

 Her work was subjected to much criticism, possibly because of its subtle nature.
 She took the criticism good-naturedly, although she drank heavily.
 Her life was like Virginia Woolf’s in ways– an unconventional marriage, battles with moods and self-image, and the lesbian attractions.